readthedocs/ethicalads.io/content/posts/2022-scammers-impersonating-oss-devs.md

-Title: Stopping Ad Fraud: Brazen Scams and How We Keep Our Network Safe
+Title: Watch Out: Ad Scammers are Impersonating Open Source Devs
 Date: September 20, 2022
 description: The advertising business has a well-deserved reputation for scams and fraud.
-We detail some of what we've seen and how we keep our network safe.
+We detail some of what we've seen including scammers pretending to be open source developers.
 tags: security, adtech
 authors: David Fischer
 image: /images/posts/2022-stopping-ad-fraud.jpg